WebberZone/better-search/readme.txt

 	* New settings to search taxonomies, comments, excerpt, meta, authors and comments.
 These will all return the posts corresponding where the search term is found in the above fields
 	* New parameter `bydate` if set to true will sort posts by date
 	* Advanced Search form now displays the select dropdown of post types that allows to search a specific post type
+	* Highlight search terms on pages referred from the search results page

 * Enhancements/modifications:
 	* `hellip` wrapped in `bsearch_hellip` span tag for easy access